rleddy/run-petri-async/README.md

 Changes of behavior from the default are to be made by subclassing: *pNode*.
 The way pNode may be subclassed will be discussed later.

+Much of what follows is repeated from Run-Petri.

+But, there are definite difference between Run-Petri and Run-Petri-Asycn.

+    What differs from run-petri is the absence of a step method.

+    All action moves foward based on the cascade of states and the readiness of transitions.
+    Confusions will be handled by cloning tokens that then follow splits into downstream transitions.
+    Hence the forwarding of the resource is treated as a broadcast.

+    In node.js this split forwarding is done simply by emiting an event, which is sent to all listeners.
+    So, during initialization the event listener lists are established by processing the configuration, which includes the net definition.

+    Capturing the state of the petri net for display becomes a little more difficult, since a simple report of the net state won't be able to be seen.
+Events will go by too quickly for the messages to be sent to browsers for state displays.
+    So, a State Trace Sink, may be introduced.
+The sink waits for events from the Petri nodes (places).
+    The Trace Sink looks for a "place-trace" event, which has the as parameters the id of the state, the value updating the place, and the time in UNIX epoch milliseconds.

 The pNode class provides a default Petri Net behavior, keeping track of a token count.
 And, the token count is updated when a transition is triggered.
 The transition merely moves input node resources (decrements the token count of input nodes) to a reduction in the output nodes (increments the token count of output nodes).